 PSYC-2005 (a prereq for the major) and PSYC-3006 lay the foundation for understanding scientific analysis and reporting, and are best completed as soon as possible (preferably by fall semester of third-year).

-At least four courses* must be completed at the 3000-level or higher, and at least one of them must be at the 4000-level or higher.
+At least three courses must be completed at 3000-level or higher, and at least one of them must be at the 4000-level or higher.
 Some Advanced Topics courses may have prerequisites.

-*PSYC-3590, Research in Psychology, may be counted for one of these courses (3 credits), though multiple semesters of PSYC-3590 is highly encouraged.
+PSYC-3590, Research in Psychology, may be counted for an elective course (3 credits), though multiple semesters of PSYC-3590 is highly encouraged.
 The College of Arts & Sciences will count up to 24 credits of ungraded coursework toward the 120 required for graduation, so as many as 24 credits of 3590 could count in this way.

 The following courses do not count toward this requirement: PSYC-3006, PSYC-RM Topics*, Directed Readings in Psychology, PSYC Internship, or DMP Seminars and Thesis courses.

-FOR STUDENTS WHO DECLARED PSYCHOLOGY BEFORE SUMMER 2018
+FOR STUDENTS WHO BEGAN AT UVA BEFORE SUMMER 2018

 Prior to August 2018, the Prerequisites to declare Psychology as a major have been:

 Prerequisites to Declaration

 The following may be satisfied through AP and transfer course credit:

 - Introductory Psychology (At least a C in PSYC-1010 or comparable transfer course; or a score of at least 3 on AP Psych).